airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 * Improved security
 * Simplified backups and recovery

+### Downsides of a remote VM:

+* Security risks
+* Internet access only

 ### Use Cases

 Core to cloud computing and enterprise IT, enabling efficient, scalable infrastructure management.

+### Benefits of a local virtual machine

+* Better Security
+* Ease of Access

+### Downsides of a local VM:

+* Hardware costs
+* Single point of failure

+### Use Cases

+Personal use cases, such as videogames to isolation of a user environment.

 ---